Practicing Yi Jing – Book of Changes

 If one regards the womb analogy as the Tai Ji diagram’s outer ring, then the Yin egg and the Yang sperm are exactly resembling the Yin and Yang fish inside the Tai Ji diagram.
-The Yin egg and the Yang sperm eventually will mutually attracting each other to one place.
-This stage is the ‚Not yet visible Qi’ phase, impossible to perceive or sense.
+The Yin egg and the Yang sperm will eventually mutually attract each other to one place.
+This stage is the ‘Not yet visible Qi’ phase, impossible to perceive or sense.

 ‘The initial Qi’:

 Once the Yin egg and the Yang sperm happen to collide, they mutually join together, just as the two Yin-Yang fish do inside the Tai Ji diagram, and new transformative combinations begin to grow.

 Once tiny life is formed in the womb, it undergoes chemical changes initiated by the mother’s Yin and Yang, as well as by its own Yin and Yang.
 Therefore it continues to absorb nutrients, and gradually grows into an “infant”.

 ‘The formation of matter’:

 Even though it is gradually and slowly taking shape, there are also sudden bursts.
 ‘Ten months of pregnancy, every childbirth exactly will rest on quantitative changes causing qualitative changes.”